xxori/xxori/README.md

 ## Hi there 👋

-I'm Patrick, an software developer studying Adv.
-Computer Science at the University of Adelaide.
+I'm Patrick, an software developer studying Bachelor of Mathematical & Computer Sciences at the University of Adelaide.